Karthik1000/_ICEBREAKER_using_django/README.md

   of vast networks of people to bring investors and entrepreneurs together and has the potential to increase entrepreneurship by expanding the pool of investors from people funds that can be raised beyond the traditional circle of owners, relatives and capitalists.

-  This project is done by a group of six members including me.Here in this project I was assigned to do registration,login,User profiles.
+  This project is done by a group of six members including me.<br>
+  Here in this project I was assigned to do registration,login,User profiles.
   Here I did registration using google and facebook and creating some testimonies.

   This project has development tools like:<br>